 Hardware and software communicate all the time.
-Every time you turn on a video game, your hardware starts working, ramping up, while you enjoy your game.
-There are various processes that tell the hardware what to do, what to render and how to give you the best experience ever.
+Every time people turn on a video game or spend time on sites like https://jackpot-promo-code.co.uk/, their hardware starts working, ramping up, while they enjoy their free time.
+There are various processes that tell the hardware what to do, what to render and how to give people the best experience ever.

 But, you do know that not all games are able to run on all operating systems.
 Why is that?
 Well, operating systems are different and they go about doing similar things in their own way, which is system dependent.

 Some would go as far as asking, what is an operating system?
 This is a valid question so here is an easy to understand explanation.

 Operating systems are aplenty, from Windows versions to MacOS to various Linux distributions to Unix-like systems like FreeBSD.